Daniel-Nikpayuk/FNFTA/data analysis/README.md

 The "adjusted" interpretation extends the prorated strategy, and is the one I consider **most accurate**.
-The need to improve upon the prorated table comes from "double counting": Those Nations which *did* have election years---and thus had more than one chief on record---would have *all* chiefs remunerations and expenses of a single Nation contribute to these statistics.
-The adjusted version algorithmically takes the Chief who worked the longest for that year (even if it happened this was an outgoing chief; the algorithm didn't discern such details), and drops any other chief of that nation---this way at most one chief per nation is counted.
-Finally, these adjusted chiefs remuneration and expenses are prorated, and the statistics are then taken from this data.
+The need to improve upon the prorated table comes from "double counting": Those Nations which *did* have election years---and thus had more than one chief on record---would have *all* chiefs' remunerations and expenses of a single Nation contribute to these statistics.
+The adjusted version algorithmically takes the Chief who worked the longest for that year (even if it happened this was an outgoing chief; the algorithm doesn't discern such details), and drops any other chief of that nation---this way at most one chief per nation is counted.
+Finally, these adjusted chiefs' remuneration and expenses are prorated, and the statistics are then taken from this data.

 ----------------------

-With the interpretations outlined, I will talk briefly about the remaining columns.
+With the row interpretations outlined, I will talk briefly about the columns.
 The "Median" and "Mean" are pretty straightforward, but the "zero Median" and "zero Mean" need some explaining.
 The idea is, if you were to remove the top paid chief, how would that effect the resulting median and mean?
 Furthermore, if you kept removing top paid chiefs in this manner, *how many* would you need to remove until the median and mean were effectively equal?
 This is signified by the "first zero" column in the above table.
 Under the adjusted remuneration for example, you'd need to remove the first **37** top paid chiefs in order for the median and mean to match (or nearly match).
-The "zero Median" and "zero Mean" then give this median and mean pair where the "first zero" number of chiefs removed.
+The "zero Median" and "zero Mean" then give this median-and-mean pair where the "first zero" number of chiefs is removed.

 Finally, why would such a "first zero" analysis matter?

 > I will emphasize here *I am not a polished statistician*.
 I would consider myself a competent entry level statistician,
 > but part of this project is *personal* in that it allows me to explore and develop the necessary intuitions to take my
-> statistal education and skill set further.
+> statistical education and skill set further.

 The "first zero" analysis is intuitively relevant as I'm told the difference between *median* and *mean* can indicate or at least hint at wealth distribution within a population (or society).
-This makes sense, for if you have one-hundred people making $30,000 USD you will get both a mean and median of $30,000, but as soon as you add a single person, say Warren Buffett's earnings into the mix (as the classic economics example goes) all of a sudden the median is still at $30,000 but the mean has just shot up.
+This makes sense, for if you have one-hundred people making $30,000 USD you will get both a mean and median of $30,000, but as soon as you add a single person, say Warren Buffett's earnings into the mix (as the classic economic example goes) all of a sudden the median is still at $30,000 but the mean has just shot up.
 In society in general, if there is a large middle class economically speaking, then far less of the population will be bottom and top earners---meaning their salaries will have less effect on the mean.
 When this is the case, mean and median tend to be closer.
 If for example the middle class is small, or the top earners make greatly disproportionate quantities